emberjs/rfcs/text/0000-ember-new-lang.md

 Accordingly, while the primary motivation of this RFC is to address an unresolved digital accessibility issue in Ember, it is expected that a successful implementation of the proposed `--lang` flag solution will provide additional, non-accessibility-related improvements to the baseline quality of new Ember applications.

-This is the first of two RFCs intended to improve this specific experience for Ember developers; however this RFC can be approved/implemented on its own and explicitly does not imply that any subsequent RFCs will or should be approved or implemented.
+This is the first of two RFCs intended to improve this specific experience for Ember developers; however this RFC can be approved/implemented on its own and explicitly does not imply that any subsequent RFCs will, or should be, approved and/or implemented.

 ## Detailed design